Download RKLLama Models#

 File: DeepSeek-R1-Distill-Qwen-7B_W8A8_RK3588_o1.rkllm

-Or pass them as a single argument:
+Or pass everything as a single 4-part argument — owner/repo/file.rkllm/custom-name:

 $(kubectl get pod -n rkllama -l app=rkllama -o name | head -1) \

--c rkllama -- rkllama pull \
+-c rkllama -- /opt/venv/bin/rkllama_client pull \

 List and delete models#